1987 Aegean crisis: Events

-Pre-crisis
+Prelude

-In 1981, Andreas Papandreou became Prime Minister of Greece and his government considered the November 1976 Berne Agreement's drilling ban east of Thasos void, since Aegean talks had stalled.
-However, his government was also entangled in legal disputes in attempt to control oil firms, which wanted to expand exploration beyond Greek waters.
-The predominant Greek view at the time was that most of the Aegean continental shelf was Greek and so oil companies had seek permission from the Greek state.
+In 1981, Andreas Papandreou became prime minister of Greece.
+His government considered the November 1976 Bern Agreement's drilling ban east of Thasos void, since Aegean talks had stalled.
+However, his government was also entangled in legal disputes in an attempt to control oil companies that wanted to expand exploration beyond Greek territorial waters.
+The predominant Greek view at the time was that most of the Aegean continental shelf was Greek and so oil companies had to seek permission from the Greek state.
+Given these circumstances, exploration and extraction of oil beyond Greek territorial waters was improbable.